josephmontes/wOBAvs.xwOBA/README.md

 ## Intro

 In this baseball project, I use Statcast pitch-by-pitch data from 2019 to 2023 in RStudio to examine the types of batted balls that lead to a player's wOBA outperforming their xwOBA
-- More specifically, I categorize each batted ball into 1 of 12 different groups by using the following 2 characteristics: horizontal launch angle component - ***Pull, Center, Oppo*** and vertical launch angle component - ***Flyball, Groundball, Linedrive, Popup*** in an attempt to identify wOBA vs. xwOBA differences by batted ball type
+- More specifically, I categorize each batted ball into 1 of 12 groups using the following 2 characteristics: horizontal launch angle component - ***Pull, Center, Oppo*** and vertical launch angle component - ***Flyball, Groundball, Linedrive, Popup*** in an attempt to identify wOBA vs. xwOBA differences by batted ball type
   - Ex: Pull Flyball, Oppo Groundball, Center Linedrive, etc.
-- If there are notable differences in league-wide wOBA and xwOBA based on this categorization, then any individual player's overall wOBA vs. xwOBA difference needs to be looked at more closely
+- If there are notable differences in league-wide wOBA and xwOBA based on this categorization, then any individual player's overall wOBA vs. xwOBA difference needs to be looked at more closely through this lens
 - I am not implying that batters or pitchers have complete control over the type of batted ball that occurs *on an at-bat by at-bat basis*, but there are likely tendencies developed through a player's approach, mechanics, pitch usage, etc. that lead to consistent variations in their batted ball types *over the course of a season* (especially for batters)

 The motivation for this analysis is that xwOBA is often used to explain that a player may be experiencing good or bad 'luck', but if there are specific types of batted balls that generally lead to notable differences in wOBA vs. xwOBA, then it is likely that a player's overall wOBA/xwOBA difference is less about luck and more about the way that player hits the ball, or how it is hit against them